LegioN2004/mask-detection/README.md

 # mask-detection

-a face-mask detection application using python stack
+A face-mask detection application using python stack, opencv, keras, tensorflow and numpy